IterativePSFPhotometry#

 array2D ndarray

 The rendered image from the fit PSF models.
+This image will not have any units.

 Create a 2D residual image from the fit PSF models and local background.